 Ankle replacement surgery, or total ankle arthroplasty (TAA), is used to treat damage from arthritis and help patients return to comfortable movement.
 During the procedure, damaged tissues and bone are removed and replaced with metal and plastic components that mimic the natural ankle joint.
 Dr. Straus, who is certified in the latest ankle replacement methods and technology, can determine if this technique is appropriate for your needs.
 We emphasize non-surgical treatments foremost, but if those prove ineffective, TAA may be able to help you to enjoy greater ankle motion and significantly less discomfort.

-Learn more about Osteoarthritis.
+Learn more about Foot & Ankle Replacement.

 Shoulder Joint Replacement